stewxy/BookingChecker/README.md

   - Use dynamic values for filling in the login info and desired location.
   - Implement GUI or input fields so the user can provide data without having to access code.
   - Implement more options for users, such as rescheduling or cancelling their booking.
+  - Use a database to store login info and location data.